odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

   Kapilavastu, Shravasti
 translationKey: in-the-footsteps-of-the-buddha
 type: tim/itinerary
-tour: In the Footsteps of the Buddha
+tours: In the Footsteps of the Buddha
 highlights:
   - Seven of the eight holiest sites of Buddhism
   - >-